 With a few simple steps, you can whip up a comforting bowl of green chicken chili in no time!

-Brown the chicken on both sides to lock in flavor.
+Brown the chicken, onions, and garlic.
 Add the spices and stir to combine.

 Diced chicken pieces cooking in a large turquoise pot, slightly browned, surrounded by sautéed onions.